Cheriyo Darling: Plot

 Dr. Dunnoth Mala orders Marmite to fetch a heart to the operation theater and he creates a mockery dropping it following a kiss from an off duty nurse and a dog scavenging the dropped heart.
-Nurse Kitty flirts with Martime who is in an urgent need to urinate and tells she wants him to be a Doctor one day but due to the delaying and since the toilets are occupied, he urinates outside a window pane and drenches a patient.
+Nurse Kitty flirts with Marmite who is in an urgent need to urinate and tells she wants him to be a Doctor one day but due to the delaying and since the toilets are occupied, he urinates outside a window pane and drenches a patient.
 When some of the male staff tries to flirt with Miss Sweetie, she resists and this is heard by Nurse Kitty who tells Marmite she will become a Bhikkhunī if she is not loved by him.
 Marmite surrenders and she kisses him passionately.
 Meanwhile Dr. Dunnoth Mala proposes to Madame but she insists the romance to be kept a secret only until they are distracted by a man who brings a large Boa constrictor to the hospital to get it treated.
 Medha kess confuses two skeletons when he collides with Marmite and when Marmite seeks advise to differentiate the gender of those two, he gets scolded by Madame.

 The Next day a group of bodybuilders, powerlifters and weightlifters arrive at the hospital and Miss Sweetie gets infatuated by their leader Gulliver.
 The main ward is distracted by a rodent who scares all the nurses.
 Nurse Kitty takes an overdose of a prescribed medication and turns into a vampire.
 Another meeting is called by madame and they decide that Gulliver is not a suitable partner for Miss Sweetie and since Nurse Kitty was still recovering from the overdose, they unanimously recommend Marmite to intervene.
 They try Medical students and nurses to convince Miss Sweetie but she only agrees that if anyone defeats Gulliver in a one on one fight, she will fall in love with the winner.
 After a ferocious battle, Gulliver overhead presses and slams Marmite who gets severely injured.
 At the same time, Miss Sweetie's boyfriend enters to the hospital with a fake mental illness and Gulliver and his henchmen kidnap Miss Sweetie.
 A final battle erupts involving all the staff and patients of the hospital and collectively they defeat Gulliver who flees with his troop.
 Miss Sweetie joins with her boyfriend and leave the hospital.
 Dr. Dunnoth Mala gives a rose to Madame and Nurse Kitty wins her love and kisses Marmite.